Michael Harish: Biography

-Born in Timișoara in Romania in 1936, Harish migrated to Israel in 1950, and served in the Golani Brigade during his mandatory military service.
+Born in Timișoara in Romania in 1936, Harish emigrated to Israel in 1950, and served in the Golani Brigade during his mandatory military service.
 He subsequently studied for a BA in economics and political science at the Hebrew University of Jerusalem.

 A member of the Labor Party, he was elected to the Knesset on the Alignment list in 1973.
 He was re-elected in 1977 and became chairman of the subcommittee on energy, a role he retained after retaining his seat in the 1981 elections.

 He was re-elected in 1984, 1988 and 1992, and was appointed Minister of Industry and Trade in Yitzhak Rabin's government in July 1992.
 He lost his seat and cabinet position in the 1996 elections.
 During his time in the Labor Party he served as its general secretary.